lucasktlee/posts/drafts/blockchains-potential.md

 ### What has been built with the blockchain to date?

 Quite a lot.
 There are quite a number of startups that are beginning to leverage the idea that the blockchain is not merely a tool that allows Bitcoin to function, but also serves as a building block for other innovative ideas.
+This list is by no means exhaustive—such would be beyond the scope this post—but it does serve to provide some flavor of what is being done in the industry and where might be a good point to start evaluating Bitcoin and blockchain startups.

 #### Remittances